TreeBASE/treebase/BUILDING.md

   bundled into a WAR archive for the Tomcat servlet container.
 - The `PhyloWidget` applet for tree viewing and editing.

-In addition, the headless mesquite library packaged as `mesquite-2.01.tb.jar` is made available here, but it is not re-compiled because its maintenance doesn't fall under the TreeBASE project.
+In addition, the headless mesquite library packaged as `mesquite-2.01.tb.jar` is made available, but it is not re-compiled because its maintenance doesn't fall under the TreeBASE project.
+All these artifacts, if successfully rebuilt, should be committed to [treebase-artifact](https://github.com/naturalis/treebase-artifact) so that the server provisioning process can make use of it.

 Setting up the building environment
 -----------------------------------